Bernhard Rogge: Assessment

-J. Armstrong White, captain of the British merchant ship City of Bagdad, which Atlantis sank in July 1941, stated, "His treatment of prisoners left respect, instead of hatred".
+J. Armstrong White, captain of the British merchant ship City of Bagdad, which Atlantis sank in July 1940, stated, "His treatment of prisoners left respect, instead of hatred".
 White later wrote the foreword to Atlantis, the Story of a German Surface Raider, written by U. Mohr & A. V. Sellwood.

-Admiral Karl Dönitz, who was prosecuted for war crimes at the Nuremberg Trials, cited his own support of Rogge, who had a Jewish grandparent, in an effort to clear himself of the charge of being antisemitic.
+Admiral Karl Dönitz, who was, following Adolf Hitler's suicide briefly head of state of Nazi Germany in May 1945, and was prosecuted for war crimes at the Nuremberg Trials, cited his own support of Rogge, who had a Jewish grandparent, in an effort to clear himself of the charge of being antisemitic.

 Rogge confirmed the death sentence of the 21-year-old sailor Johann Christian Süß.
 Süß was sentenced to death on 10 May 1945, two days after the German capitulation, for "undermining the discipline" and "disruptive speeches" based on paragraph 5 numeral 2 of the Kriegssonderstrafrechtsverordnung (KSSVO—Special War Criminal Regulation).
 Süß was executed by firing squad on 11 May 1945.